nus-cs2113-AY2324S2/ip/docs/README.md

 ### Adding a Event: event

-Adds an event task to the task list
+Adds an event task to the task list<br/>
 Dates in the format of yyyy-mm-dd hh:mm will be reformatted into MMM-dd-yyyy hh:mm AM/PM

 Format: `event TASK /from START /to END`